lan1041/SCSO2/README.md

 # Inversion Workflow

-1. Parameter Configuration
+1.Parameter Configuration

 Before running the inversion, you need to set the following parameters according to your specific requirements:
 `vp;thk;density;vs;`
 You can modify those parameters on demand.

- 2. Running the algorithm
+2.Running the algorithm

- 3. Obtaining inversion results
+3.Obtaining inversion results

 After inversion, you can extract the following results:`    xlswrite('fitbest.xlsx', fit_best,'sheet1',str);
     xlswrite('vs.xlsx', vs_best,'sheet1',str);
     xlswrite('thk.xlsx', depth_best,'sheet1',str);
     xlswrite('fr_best.xlsx', fr_best,'sheet1',str);`

-4. Plotting in Origin
+4.Plotting in Origin

 You can import the exported text files into Origin for professional publication-quality figures to evaluate the feasibility of the algorithm.